 These activities are delivered via the agency’s scientific disciplines: epidemiology, virology, bacteriology, pathology, parasitology, biomathematics, modelling and risk analysis, molecular biology, immunology and ecology.

-APHA has a long standing reputation as a world leading centre of veterinary science expertise and this is acknowledged by our status as a for a wide range of infectious and non-infectious diseases in farm animals.
-We provide veterinary and scientific consultancy to countries across the world offering:
+APHA has a long standing reputation as a world leading centre of veterinary science expertise and this is acknowledged by our status as a for a wide range of infectious and non-infectious diseases in animals.
+The agency provides veterinary and scientific consultancy to countries throughout the world offering:

 - confirmatory testing